Daniyar1239/AES-encryption-in-Verilog/README.md

 # AES-encryption-in-Verilog
-AES encryption and decryption algorithms implemented in Verilog programming language
+AES encryption and decryption algorithms implemented in Verilog programming language.

 The results of encryption and decryption processes are retrieved from Modelsim.
 The encyption has been implemented correctly; however, the decryption implementation has some unidentified problems.